-- 1. Select a profile from the Proxy Profile list: - Direct: Do not use a proxy server. - Auto Detect: Use the Web Proxy Autodiscovery Protocol (WPAD) to locate a proxy autoconfig file and use this to configure the browser's Web proxy settings. - Use Internet Explorer: Import your proxy server information from Internet Explorer. - Use PAC File: Load proxy settings from a Proxy Automatic Configuration (PAC) file.
+- 1. Select a profile from the Proxy Profile list: - Direct: Do not use a proxy server. - Auto Detect: Use the Web Proxy Autodiscovery Protocol (WPAD) to locate a proxy autoconfig file and use this to configure the browser's Web proxy settings. - Use System Proxy: Import your proxy server information from the local machine. - Use PAC File: Load proxy settings from a Proxy Automatic Configuration (PAC) file.
 Then specify the file location in the URL box. - Use Explicit Proxy Settings: Access the Internet through a proxy server using information you provide in the Explicitly Configure Proxy section. - Use Mozilla Firefox: Import proxy server information from Firefox.

 Note: Electing to use browser proxy settings does not guarantee that you will access the Internet through a proxy server.
-If the Firefox browser connection settings are configured for "No proxy," or if the Internet Explorer setting "Use a proxy server for your LAN" is not selected, then a proxy will not be used.
+If the Firefox browser connection settings are configured for "No proxy," then a proxy will not be used.